 ON FORMING RELATIONSHIPS

-The key to building great relationships with clients, supervisors, and other departments is creating value.
-The way to create value is to understand their goals and come up with ideas to help them achieve those goals.
+The key to building great relationships with clients, supervisors, and other departments is creating value by being of service.
+One good way to serve is to understand their goals and come up with ideas to help them achieve those goals.

 See Managing Up.
 It works the same in both directions.
 A good leader will identify the venn diagram overlap between an employee’s career goals and the organization's goals, then put practices in place to achieve both.